AlexaBF/AlexaBF/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi👋, My name is Alexa Basurto
-#### I am pursuing a B.S. in Computer Science and Technology
+#### I have a Bachelor of Science in Computer Science and Technology

 I'm interested in creating VR and AR experiences as well as the creation of Apps for IOS and Android.

-- 📚 I’m currently studying at Instituto Tecnológico de Monterrey
 - 🌱 I’m currently learning about XR technologies

 # Languages and Tools I've used the most: